slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"The most basic idea of strategy is the application of strength against weakness.
 Or if you prefer, strength applied to the most promising opportunity.
 A good strategy doesn’t just draw on existing strength; it creates strength.
 Rumelt’s definition of strategy as creating strength is particularly important.
 You don’t deplete yourself as you execute your strategy.
 You choose tactics that reinforce and build strength as they are deployed."
 -- Richard Rumelt [1942]*

-> *"You are strong only where you were broken." (...)
-"It’s hard to defeat a high-morale defender with an unlimited supply line." (...)
-"Leverage converts knowledge into power." (...)
-"Fortunes require leverage.
-Business leverage comes from capital, people and products with no marginal cost of replication (code and media).
-Capital means money.
-To raise money, apply your specific knowledge, with accountability and show resulting good judgment.
-Labor means people working for you.
-It’s the oldest and most fought-over form of leverage.
-Labor leverage will impress your parents, but don’t waste your life chasing it.
-Capital and labor are permissioned leverage.
-Everyone is chasing capital, but someone has to give it to you.
-Everyone is trying to lead, but someone has to follow you.
-Code and media are permissionless leverage.
-They’re the leverage behind the newly rich.
-You can create software and media that works for you while you sleep.
-An army of robots is freely available - it’s just packed in data centers for heat and space efficiency.
-Use it."
--- Naval Ravikant [1974]*

-> *"Asymmetries reward those who see them first.
-They’re invisible rules that control your life.
-Most people never see them.
-But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage."
--- x@paulskallas*

-Hints:

-- If you control the overall direction and framing of the battle, anything they do will play into your hands.
-- Divide and conquer.
-- Beware of counter-attacking: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.
-- Any change require injecting more energy than is extracted by the system.
-- Once you step into a fight that is not of your own choosing, you lose all initiative.
-- Drain opponent morale with unexpected defeat or unexpected strong defence.
-- Every strenght has a complementary weakness.
-- Look to people when they are bluffing.

-> *"Make others dependent on you: hope has a good memory, gratitude a bad one.
-More is to be got from dependence than from courtesy."
--- Balthasar Gracian [1601]*

 > *"You can discover what your enemy fears most by observing the means he uses to frighten you."
 -- Eric Hoffer [1902]*